 Transforming Abandoned Malls with Apartments, Hotels and More|

-Reading Time: 2 minutes
+Reading Time: 3 minutes

 That was at The Arcade Providence in Rhode Island, but similar overhauls are taking place at abandoned malls across the country.
-Developers eager to salvage use from the increasingly abandoned shopping complexes are spending millions to create financially viable futures that don’t rely on shopping.
+Developers eager to salvage use from increasingly abandoned shopping complexes are spending millions to create financially viable futures that don’t rely on shopping.

-- They have invested more than $8 billion in capital improvements over the past three years, according to CNBC.
+- They have invested more than $8 billion in capital improvements over the past 3 years.

-More than 40 percent were adding restaurants.
+- More than 40% were adding restaurants.

-Clinics, Hotels and Schools
+Clinics, hotels and schools